barrrettt/recipes-spring-graphql-jwt/README.md

 ./gradlew bootRun
 ```
 ## Use
 Api can be consumed by default on port 9000. you can use a graphql client such as Altair, Firecamp or Postman, among others.
-Can get JWT with ADMIN user (user:admin)
+Can get JWT with ADMIN user:
 ```graphql
 mutation {
   signIn(name: "admin" password: "admin")